AydemSavage/AydemSavage.github.io/README.md

 # FAQs

-Why is Markdown better than a word processor?
-Better because we are able to easily update our resume without having to convert the work file to HTML or PDF and then upload that.
-We can easily update our website

 1. Why is Markdown better than a word processor?
 > Markdown is better than a word processor because you are able to easily update your resume/website without having to convert the file (into XML or a PDF) and then upload it.
 You can easily update the Markdown file by editing it on your Github page